-According to the US CDC, an individual is fully vaccinated two weeks after their second dose in a two-dose series (such as the Pfizer or Moderna vaccines) or two weeks after a single-dose vaccine (Johnson & Johnson) and after they have received a COVID-19 booster shot if eligible.
+The College considers an individual to be fully vaccinated two weeks after their second dose in a two-dose series (such as the Pfizer or Moderna vaccines) or two weeks after a single-dose vaccine (Johnson & Johnson) and after they have received a COVID-19 booster shot if eligible.

 How is the updated guidance being communicated to contractors and vendors?